 Objective 6: I designed a method to convert the tree data structure into a list of node embeddings that can be understood by a neural network (section 4.2.2).

-Objectives 1, 4 and 7: I aimed to build 9 DL and NDL models to compare their results when trained and tested using source code represented with three different data structures (trees, graphs, and text) and I have achieved this aim (section 4.2.4).
+Objectives 1, 4 and 7: I aimed to build 9 DL and NDL models to compare their results when trained and tested using source code represented with three different data structures (trees, graphs, and text), and I have achieved this aim (section 4.2.4).

-Objective 8: I have compared the results of running the models from Objectives 1, 4 and 7 on the results of Objectives 3 and 6, and text embeddings to determine which is the most suitable for classifying programs based on what sorting algorithm they implement (section 4.5).
+Objective 8: I have compared the results of running the models from Objectives 1, 4 and 7 with the results of Objectives 3 and 6 and text embeddings to determine the most suitable for classifying programs based on the sorting algorithm they implement (section 4.5).

 Future Work

-One possible future improvement on this project could be to examine how an individual programmer’s programming style (e.g., do they always use camelCase or snake_case, etc) influences the ability of a deep learning model to understand the code.
-Another example could be to construct a model that can provide a description of programs based on the functions they implement.
+One possible future improvement on this project could be to examine how an individual programmer’s programming style (e.g., do they always use camelCase or snake_case, etc.) influences the ability of a deep learning model to understand the code.
+Another example could be to construct a model that can describe programs based on the functions they implement.
 Finally, work could be done to implement neural networks and machine learning models that can understand multiple programming languages.
 This could lead to models being trained in one language and tested in another.
 This does not have to be limited to deep learning models.

 References